Children's Hospital is part of the UPMC family.

-The need of a patient with a rare liver disease for a liver transplant paved the way to a collaborative relationship between the clinic and Children’s Hospital of Pittsburgh of UPMC that has now been in place for more than 20 years.
+The need of a patient with a rare liver disease for a liver transplant paved the way to a collaborative relationship between the clinic and UPMC Children's Hospital of Pittsburgh that has now been in place for more than 20 years.
 Children’s offers unique expertise in pediatric liver transplantation, having performed more pediatric liver transplants than any other center in the United States.

 In 2004, in collaboration with the Clinic for Special Children, Children’s became the world’s first hospital to establish an elective liver transplantation protocol for patients with MSUD.
 Since then, more than 55 children with MSUD have received liver transplants at Children’s.

 “The liver transplantation program at Children’s Hospital of Pittsburgh has become a destination for the families of children with MSUD because they realize that the disease can be cured here,” says Dr. Morton.